 - Stage II: The cancer has spread to the adjacent lymph nodes and/or the chest wall.

 - Stage IIIA: The cancer has spread to the lymph nodes in the center of the chest.

 - Stage IIIB: The cancer has spread throughout the chest to organs such as the heart, esophagus, trachea, and blood vessels or to tissue around the lungs.

 - Stage IV: The cancer has spread throughout the body, reaching areas such as the brain, liver, and bones.

 Another classification for lung cancer is small cell cancer.
-If this is your condition, your doctor may describe it this way: Limited means the cancer is just affecting one lung and its adjacent lymph nodes.
-Extensive means the cancer has spread beyond one lung and has reached other organs.
+If this is your condition, your doctor may describe it as "limited," which means the cancer is just affecting one lung and its adjacent lymph nodes, or "extensive," which means the cancer has spread beyond one lung and has reached other organs.